Pppp1116/content-license-policy/README.md

 - Statutory or actual damages where applicable;
 - Recovery of enforcement costs, including reasonable legal fees, to the extent permitted by law.

+### 16.4.
+Indemnity

+To the maximum extent permitted by law, you agree to indemnify, defend, and hold harmless the Owner from and against any and all claims, demands, damages, losses, costs, and expenses (including reasonable legal fees) arising out of or in connection with:

+- Your use of the Content;
+- Your breach of this Policy; or
+- Any claim that your Member Content infringes or misappropriates any third-party right.

+### 16.5.
+Injunctive and Equitable Relief

+You agree that any unauthorized use of the Content or breach of this Policy may cause irreparable harm to the Owner for which monetary damages may be inadequate.
+The Owner shall be entitled to seek injunctive or other equitable relief in any competent court, without the need to post a bond or prove actual damages, in addition to any other remedies available at law or in equity.

 ---

 ## 17. Governing Law and Jurisdiction